saylesss88/nix-book/src/nix/hardening_NixOS.md

 Containers and VMs are beyond the scope of this chapter but can also enhance security if configured correctly.

+It's crucial to **document every change** you make.
+By creating smaller, feature-complete commits, each with a descriptive message, you're building a clear history.
+This approach makes it far simpler to revert a breaking change and quickly identify what went wrong.
+Over time, this discipline allows you to create security-focused checklists and ensure all angles are covered, building a more robust and secure system.

 ## Best Practices

 **Audit and remove local user accounts that are no longer needed**: Regularly